nkabbara/nkabbara.github.io/books/on-writing-well.md

 Writing is a powerful search mechanism—even when unpublished—that helps you understand your life's narrative.
 It'll help you work through some of life's hardest knocks: loss, grief, addiction, illness, failure and help you find understanding and solace.

-Writing is an act of Ego[^1].
+Writing is an act of ego[^1].
 Just admit it and use its energy to propel you.
 Writing is also hard.
 You need to jump start your writing session just like a public speaker or a ballerina performs a ritual before their performance.
 Your writing ritual should induce among other things an ingredient of enjoyment.
 The reader must think that you're having a good time even if you're not.
 If you're unable to do this for today's writing session, revise today's work tomorrow when you're in a better mindset.
 But do today's work anyway.
 Improving is a matter of producing words daily.

-Writing is of two parts: carpentry and identity.
-Carpentry is your responsibility: grammar, syntax, simplicy, clarity, brevity.
+Writing is of two parts: carpentry and identity. **Carpentry is your responsibility to the reader**: grammar, syntax, simplicy, clarity, brevity.
 Keep improving on these and put in the hard work of materializing them.
 Identity is your personality.
-It's you being honest in writing.
-Showing who you are honestly and humanely.
+It's showing who you are honestly,  vulnerably, and humanely with words.
 Sometimes called style.
 It is not something you can decorate your writing with after you've finished it.
-It's a core part of every sentence that you write.
+It's a core part of every sentence that you write. **You don't owe anything to the reader with your identity.**

 Remember this when afraid of writing (or any other endeavor): Every reduction of the unfamiliar will reduce your fear[^2].

 [^1]: different from egotistical.
 [^2]: This is so true and so easy to forget.
 I'm planning a difficult hike in south of Patagonia.
 When I made the decision to do it, I got anxious.
 As I planned the trip more and uncovered my blind-spots, my anxiety started to ease.
 Simple things like trail names and their characteristics, the town, it's history, etc...
-Help tremendously.
+Helps tremendously.

 ## My Current Focus

 _Updated: 2025-03-27.
 The amount of things to pay attention to is overwhelming.
 Below are items that I plan to focus on and when I feel like I've mastered them, I'll replace them._
+1. Make high level decisions before starting the work.
+See **Core Decisions Checklist** below.
 1. Clear clutter from each sentence.
 See **Brevity Checklist** below.
 2. Make every sentence clear.
 See **Clarity Checklist** below.
-3. Make high level decisions before starting the work.
-See **Core Decisions Checklist** below.
 4. Introduce em-dashes into my writing[^3].
-5. Regularty take a look at "Author's suggestion" at the end.
+5. Regularty take a look at "Author's Correction" at the end.
 It incorporates most of what the book teaches.

+My current way of writing is to write a draft that I like—I might have to do multiple—then rewrite every sentence using the checklist above.

 [^3]: Use the em-dash in two ways.
 One is to amplify or justify in the second part of the sentence a thought you stated in the first part.
 “We decided to keep going—it was only 100 miles more and we could get there in time for dinner.”
 The other use involves two dashes, which set apart a parenthetical thought within a longer sentence.
 “She told me to get in the car—she had been after me all summer to have a haircut—and we drove silently into town.”.
 How do these related to semi-colon and comma?
 Semi-colon separates two sentences which could stand alone, but are somehow related.
 Em-dash is used sort of like a comma.
 But usually more of a "separate thought" than a comma.
 Also, if your sentence already has a lot of commas it can be more visually clear.
 Commas are used in lists, they're used to separate clauses, they're used to indicate a pause. [more on these](https://www.reddit.com/r/FanFiction/comments/l2b5qo/whats_the_difference_between_using_the_em_dash/)